 Note: To implement a system that removes deleted objects as well, we suggest using ApexSQL Diff

-In this example we are going to script a database to source control including
+In this example, a database will be scripted to source control including:

 - All schema objects